 The Dallas Jewish Historical Society works to collect and preserve the papers, photographs, and artifacts that illustrate the history of the Jewish community in Dallas.
 We strive to keep the past alive through innovative programming, community outreach, and by making our collections accessible to our patrons and researchers.
 Our archive includes textual documents, maps, photographs, slides, artwork, objects, textiles, and an extensive oral history collection in various formats from vinyl to digital.
 Programs include the Andres Family Lecture Series, the Oral History Program, Historic Bus Tours, and Photo Socials.

-A digital repository and catalog will allow our patrons to access the amazing letters, oral history recordings, and artifacts we house here in our archive.
 You can help us build our digital repository in a number of ways.
 We are looking for volunteers with a love of history and an interest in archival and preservation work.
 We have multiple positions based on your experience and we need your help to achieve our goals!

 Contact us to learn more about the opportunities available.
 Applications are required for all volunteers, and resumes are required for internship applicants.
 This is an ongoing volunteer opportunity, and we require a commitment of 4 hours a week.
 See the list below for more information: